dos1/animatch/README.md

 Allegro doesn't have native Wayland backend - it does have SDL2 one though, which in turn can use Wayland.
 However, it needs to be enabled at compile time.
 Therefore, when targetting Wayland-based platforms, it's recommended to use `-DLIBSUPERDERPY_EMBEDDED_ALLEGRO=ON -DALLEGRO_SDL=ON` options (unless Allegro compiled with SDL2 backend is already provided by the platform).

 When using Allegro's SDL2 backend for its Wayland support, it's recommended to use SDL2 2.0.10 or newer.
+Also, remember that SDL2 still defaults to X11 backend, so make sure the `SDL_VIDEODRIVER=wayland` environment variable is set.

 With `LIBSUPERDERPY_EMBEDDED_ALLEGRO` enabled, make sure to provide all dependencies required by Allegro.
 On Debian-based systems that will be: